Handbook home

 On the completion of this subject, students should be able to:

-- A broad understanding of the role of extension and facilitation principles and practices in communicating and promoting technical and social aspects of urban agriculture in a variety of settings eg. Schools, community gardens etc.
+- Evaluate the role of extension and facilitation principles and practices in communicating and promoting technical and social aspects of urban agriculture in a variety of settings eg. in schools, community gardens,

 Generic skills